ziutek/simple_go_wiki/README.md

 * template: `$[1] $[2]`
 * output: `Hello world!`

-After this small interlude we return to our work.
+After this small interlude we should return to our work.
 Lets create last template in *edit.kt* file:

     <form action='/$id' method='post'>
         <div>